Concept and Direction

 1. Bring a mobile device connected to the internet

-2. Find the 4 stickers with the QR codes on the ground
+2. Find the 4 stickers with the QR codes in the laneway.

 3. Stand in a safe place away from traffic